A Complete Guide to Tax Relief

 - File past due tax returns.
 Being up-to-date with your tax returns is a requirement for all tax relief programs.
 If you missed filing your tax returns for past years, do them now.

 - Calculate what your basic living expenses are.
 Obtain receipts and other documents that substantiate your claims.
 The IRS will use your living expenses and income to determine eligibility for tax relief programs and to calculate what offer in compromise it will accept.
 Again, it is smart to have a tax relief professional help you prepare a budget that maximizes IRS allowances for living expenses.

 - Hire a tax relief company.
 If you haven’t already, call a tax relief company to represent you before the IRS.

-Facing the IRS alone is not advisable, particularly when you have substantial tax debt or your records are not in good order.
+Facing the IRS alone can be a daunting task, particularly when you have substantial tax debt or your records are not in good order.
+Hiring a tax relief company can be helpful in bringing your tax problem to its best resolution.
 The right to hire a tax representative is part of the Taxpayers Bill of Rights for a reason.
-Here are a few of the benefits a tax relief company provides:
+Here are a few of the benefits a tax relief company can provide: